AN/ASG-18

 Before the test "Snoopy" could fly, the XF-108 program was cancelled, and the proposed Lockheed YF-12 interceptor was to instead receive the radar/missile system pair.
 Tests of the system were conducted first in 1960 and until 1963 only on the modified B-58, after which the YF-12 took over until the cancellation of the whole program in 1966.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/ASG-18" designation represents the 18th design of an Army-Navy airborne electronic device for special fire control equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.